 3. Investigation by the Insurance Company – The claims adjuster will investigate the accident to determine who caused it and assess your losses.
 They may interview witnesses, review police reports, and inspect the damage to your vehicle or property.

 5. Settlement or Denial – If you and the insurance company agree on a settlement amount, the insurance company will issue a payment to cover your losses.
-However, if the insurance company denies your claim or you can’t reach a fair deal, you may need to consider other legal options, such as filing a lawsuit.
+However, if the insurance company denies your claim or you can’t reach a fair deal, you may need to consider other legal actions, such as filing a lawsuit.

 What Happens When You File a Personal Injury Lawsuit